ByYuika/byyuika/README.md

 ## Hi there!
-Hello, I'm Yuri.
-Data Analyst with expertise in data analysis and reporting, query optimization, database design, and data modelling.
+Hello, I'm Yuri, a dedicated Data Analyst with a strong background in data analysis, reporting, query optimization, database design, and data modeling.
+With a Bachelor's degree in Information Technology, I am eager to leverage my expertise in a dynamic environment where I can contribute meaningful insights and drive data-driven decisions.

 Querying data using SQL.
 Generate reports and perform ad-hoc data analysis using SQL.